lalanikarim/fastrtc-demo/README.md

-# WebRTC Chat Interface
+# FastRTC Voice Chat Demo

 ## Project Overview
-This project provides a real-time chat interface using WebRTC for audio communication, integrated with a FastAPI backend and LangChain for conversational AI.
+This project provides a real-time voice chat interface using FastRTC for audio communication, integrated with a FastAPI backend and LangChain for conversational AI.
 The system supports voice and text messaging, with seamless audio processing via STT (Speech-to-Text) and TTS (Text-to-Speech) models.

 ## Features
 - Real-time voice and text chat
-- WebRTC audio streaming
+- FastRTC audio streaming
 - Integration with OLLAMA LLM for conversational responses
 - Persistent chat history
 - Web interface with message display and controls